rackerlabs/docs-portal-onboarding-guide/docs/tickets/ticket_private_list.rst

 .. _ticket_private_list:

 ========================================================
-Rackspace Technology Private Cloud customer: ticket list
+Rackspace Technology Dedicated customers: ticket list
 ========================================================

 The ticket list enables you to create new support tickets and